uhwGhGFaJd/TinyBoard/README.md

 # TinyBoard
 A Simple Spring Boot Board With Mariadb Database Support.
 This Project Developed For Hidden Service.
 <br>
-although project developed for hidden service, also you can use surface web.
+although project developed for hidden service, also you can use for surface web.

 ## Features
 * Simple CAPTCHA